bcgov/digital-trust-toolkit/credentials/credential-bc-natural-gas-title.md

 ## Purpose

-This Title Credential must be issued by __________________.
+This Petroleum and Natural Gas Title Credential must be issued by __________________.
 The structure for the credential contains all information included in a British Columbia Land Title Document.
 This title and governance will allow a more trustworthy ecosystem.
 This will be built under this governance framework.
 The purpose of this governance framework is to outline all rules associated with governance, issuance, verification, and revocation of a Title Credential.

 ## Scope